libryclone/lbry-in-a-box/README.md

 the UI is using the production version of that - so you will see content that is on the main blockchain, not regtest.

+## Credits and Mining

+To send yourself some credits, grab an address from your wallet and use `lbrycrd-cli` to send the credits.

+    ./lbrycrd-cli -rpcconnect=127.0.0.1 -rpcport=19001 -rpcuser=rpcuser \
+        -rpcpassword=jhopfpusrx -regtest=1 \
+        sendtoaddress <your-address> 10

+In order for the credits to show up, you'll need six confirmations.
+The regtest network is mined on demand so run something like:

+    ./lbrycrd-cli -rpcconnect=127.0.0.1 -rpcport=19001 -rpcuser=rpcuser \
+        -rpcpassword=jhopfpusrx -regtest=1 generate 10

 ## Container Configuration

 Docker is very flexible in its ability to mount files and directories.